Tips for Filling Rotted Wood

 Remove Rotten Wood

-There are many types of fillings available on the market for you to choose from when filling spots of rotted wood.
-One of the more favorable fillings is epoxy.
+There are many types of fillings available on the market for you to choose from when filling in areas of rotted wood.
+One of the more favorable of these fillings is epoxy.
 This filling is liquid plastic and hardens as it dries.
 It will adhere to most anything you use it on including wood.
 Epoxy does not expand as it dries but it is hard to sand down flush so you have to be careful when you are using it so it does not overflow.
 If it does then you will have to quickly scrape it off the wood and smooth it out with a damp cloth.
 Epoxy is best used on a surface of rotted wood that is not hanging, like a door, as the epoxy can ooze out.